 These classes/programs are for those students identified through state criteria (ELPAC) as being Limited English Proficient.
 These students are placed with teachers who either holds a CLAD or BCLAD certificate.
+Students receive a minimum of 30 minutes of designated ELD instruction and integrated ELS throughout the day to support their English Language Development.

-GIFTED AND TALENTED EDUCATION (GATE)
+GIFTED AND TALENTED EDUCATION (GATE):

 Each identified student has the opportunity to participate in a qualitatively differentiated instruction.
 Testing to qualify for this program occurs twice during the school year.
-All $2^{nd}$ grade students are tested for GATE with parent permission.
+All 2nd grade students are tested for GATE with parent permission.
+Students in grades 3-5 must be recommended by the classroom teacher or parent to be tested.